 Six years later, that audience only keeps growing.
 The trio now run a company called Betches Media, built around their distinct brand of cultural satire.
 Their news and lifestyle site has millions of visitors each month, along with brand partners such as Netflix, Hinge and Focus Features.
-Their three podcasts draw nearly 400,000 downloads a month, and they’ve released two bestselling books, with a new title due out in October.
+Their three podcasts draw nearly 400,000 downloads a month, and they’ve released two bestselling books; their third one, When's Happy Hour?: Work Hard So You Can Hardly Work, comes out October 23, 2018.
 They’ve also got a forthcoming cartoon on Comedy Central starring Emma Roberts.

 Now they’re planning for the future -- one in which they (and their audience) are getting older, more mature and in need of more than jokes about dating and brunch.
 In this conversation, they discuss how they built a business off a blog post, and how they plan to keep it going.

 Who are the Betches?
 And, for that matter, what is a Betch?

 Abraham: We were all at Cornell and we lived together.
 “Fratire” -- the intersection of frat culture and satire -- was really big.
 Tucker Max bros were being glorified.
 Who better to talk about girls in the same scene than us?
 It didn’t start as a business venture.

 Kuperman: It was observational comedy that came naturally to us.
 We talk about young women the way they talk to each other.
 We’re calling out our friends and ourselves.